K4KarolE/31_I_aM_Db_Bee/README.md

 # I aM D bee
-## IMDb scraping app for movies, tv shows, tv mini-series..
-- Gets the movie`s IMDb link from clipboard
+## About
-- Copies the details to the `target excel sheet`:
+- `I aM d bee` collects and copies of your selected motion picture's basic IMDb details to a `target excel sheet`:

 <img src="docs/guide/target_sheet.png">

+## +
-- Automatically opens the sheet, once the data is saved
+- Automatically opens the `target excel sheet`, once the data is saved
 - If opt in:
     - Opens the movie poster in a new browser tab - the poster image is not "right-click copyable" from the movie`s front page by default
     - Searches for the movie in another database in a new browser tab - for the non-english user`s native language movie title